CONTENTS

 and a key piece for the province.

-going to fulfill pillar one of our labour market strategy, which is getting
+And I would say if we’re going to fulfill pillar one of our labour market strategy, which is

-employable opportunities.
+those employable opportunities.

-So again maybe just to
+So again maybe just to summarize, you

-summarize, you know, there’s no reduction in our commitment to SARC.
-We
+know, there’s no reduction in our commitment to SARC.
+We continue to work with

-continue to work with them.
+them.
 We will bridge them for the next month.
-If it’s a
+If it’s a month, if it’s two

-month, if it’s two months, we’ll bridge them for that to make sure that they
+months, we’ll bridge them for that to make sure that they are fully supported

-are fully supported until they are up and running with their new coordinator,
+until they are up and running with their new coordinator, which as I understand

-which as I understand is what they are working on right now.
+is what they are working on right now.

 Just a little bit about SETI.
+SETI goes

-if they were successful the expectation is that they would find funding sources
+were successful the expectation is that they would find funding sources

 potentially, including the province.

-So in 2024 when we did look
+So in 2024 when we did look at

-at modernizing this agreement with SARC, they communicated to their agencies;
+modernizing this agreement with SARC, they communicated to their agencies;

 said, look, it is a two-year funding piece.
 We understand that in January they